Project title: Policy and Legal Advice Centre (PLAC III), Serbia

 3.3 Outputs

-The Senior NKE is expected to deliver the following outputs:
+The junior NKE is expected to deliver the following outputs:

 3.4 Reporting

-The Senior NKE shall provide the following reports by using the templates of the Project:
+The Junior NKE shall provide the following reports by using the templates of the Project:

-• A Final Mission Report, no later than 1 week after the completion of tasks under this assignment.
-This report will include a description of all activities and outputs provided by the SNKE in the context of this assignment;
+• A Final Mission Report, no later than 1 week after the completion of tasks under this This report will include a description of all activities and outputs provided by the JNKE in the context of this assignment;

 • A brief Interim Report – only upon request of the PLAC III team: TL and/or KE2.